Coleridge-Initiative/big-data-and-social-science/docs/01-ChapterIntro.md

 The book's "use case" {#sec:1-6}
 ---------------------

-This book is about the uses of big data in social science.
+This book is about the uses of new types of computational and data analysis methods in social science.
 Our focus is on working through the use of data as a social scientist normally approaches research.
 That involves thinking through how to use such data to address a question from beginning to end, and thereby learning about